7equinox/TOP-RPS/README.md

 1) create function playGame() and initialize to empty body
 2) call function playGame()
 3) move score variables, user and computer choice variables, and function playRound() to function playGame()
-4) initialize score variables to 0 outside of the loop
+4) initialize score variables to 0
-5) initialize variables strUserChoice and strCompChoice to both empty string outside of the loop
+5) initialize variables strUserChoice and strCompChoice to both empty string
 6) initialize variable strRoundWinner to empty string
 7) create a loop 5 times
 8) inside of the loop, call function getHumanChoice() and getComputerChoice() then set the returned values to variables strUserChoice and strCompChoice respectively.